5.0 Rated

 5. One or Both of You Feels Unhappy

 You don’t need to know exactly what’s wrong to come to therapy.
 If you’re feeling dissatisfied, frustrated, lonely, or uncertain about your future together, counselling can help you make sense of those feelings.
+Find a qualified therapist and book your first session whenever you feel ready.

 6. You’re Facing a Major Life Change